 - Do make sure we have seen your DBS

-- Don’t use your mobile phone on school premises
+- Do not use your mobile phone on school premises

-- Don’t give a child your personal details
+- Do not give a child your personal details

 - Do only use school equipment for photographs and videos